Inside The CDC's Battle To Defeat The Virus

 "The public wants scientific information, evidence-based recommendations from CDC," she says, "And there was a time during the Trump administration when there was political interference."

-CDD director Walensky says the CDC is working to earn that public trust back — by providing increased transparency to CDC guidance and clear, cohesive messaging.
+CDC director Walensky says the agency is working to earn that public trust back — by providing increased transparency to CDC guidance and clear, cohesive messaging.

 "We inherited an unfortunate situation," she says. "[As] the agency that is putting out public health guidance for this country and modeled for the world, people have to trust what we say."

-Note: An earlier version of this story misspelled Peggy Honein's last name as Hoenin.